Researching the property

 If you want to bid for a property at an auction, your first step is to let the agent selling the property know that you are interested.

-The agent will have legal documents for you and your lawyer or conveyancer to review and sign.
-These documents include the auction rules and the sale and purchase agreement and include details like:
+The agent will have legal documents for you and your lawyer or conveyancer to review.
+These documents include the auction terms and conditions and the sale and purchase agreement, which includes details such as:

-- how much purchase deposit the successful buyer must pay at the auction
+- the deposit amount that the successful buyer must pay

 - the settlement date (the date the remainder of the sale price is payable and the keys are handed to the new owner).